 - A supplementary application provided by Western University/COMP.
 This will be sent only after receipt of the initial application from AACOMAS.
 There is a non-refundable supplementary application fee of \$65. - An evaluation of the applicant's work and accomplishments submitted by the Pre-Health Professions Committee of the applicant's college.
 If the college has no such committee, the student may submit evaluations from three classroom professors, two of whom must be in the sciences. - A letter of recommendation from a physician.
 A letter from a DO is preferred.

-The supplementary required information must be returned within 30 days to the Director of Admissions, Western University of Health Sciences/COMP, 309 E. Second Street, Pomona, California 91766-1854.
+The supplementary required information must be returned within 30 days to the Director of Admissions, campus at his or her expense.

-After the applicant's file is complete, the Admissions Committee reviews it to determine whether the candidate will be granted an interview.
-If a candidate is deemed promising, he or she is invited to the campus at his or her expense.
 The candidate should plan to spend a full day on campus for orientation and the interview.
 Orientation consists of information on the curriculum, financial aid, student services, and clinical rotations; lunch with a Western University/COMP student; a personal interview with members of the Admissions Committee and faculty; and a tour of the facilities.
 The Committee evaluates the candidate's application and interview.
 The candidate is notified regarding the status of his or her application in approximately three weeks.